National No Smoking Day

 National no smoking day – what a huge day for smokers.
 The first national no smoking day was in 1984 and was intended to help people quit smoking.
 I wonder how many smokers choose not to smoke on this day, how many decide to quit on this day and how many ignore it?

 The quit smoking programme I use is spread across two one-hour sessions, one week apart.
-In the first session we speak about smoking, the reasons you smoke and why you feel a need to reach for a cigarette at the times you do.
+In the first session we speak about smoking.
+The reasons you smoke and why you feel a need to reach for a cigarette at the times you do.
 We come up with a plan for the week in between the two sessions.
-When you come back for your second session the amount you are smoking should have decreased dramatically along with the desire to reach for a cigarette.
+When you come back for your second session the amount you smoke has decreased dramatically along with the desire to reach for a cigarette.
 In this session we will use hypnosis to challenge your brain and way of thinking.
 You can find your own strength to stop the habit for good and walk out of the room a non-smoker, forever.

 Now for that easy bit, just in case anyone does need the extra nudge!